Middleton-in-Teesdale: History

 A fountain was erected in the town in 1877 to honour Robert Walton Bainbridge, superintendent of the London Lead Mining Company.

-Middleton served as the terminus of a railway line from Barnard Castle until this was closed as part of the Beeching Axe.
+Middleton-in-Teesdale was the terminus of the Tees Valley Railway from Barnard Castle until this was closed as part of the Beeching Axe.
 The Wynch Bridge from 1830 close to the Low Force waterfall was built to allow miners to reach the Middleton mines.
 It is thought to be one of the oldest suspension bridge in England.

 On 20 June 1939, a British American Air Services De Havilland Dragon Rapide (Registration:G-AERE) flying from Heston Aerodrome to Newcastle Airport crashed at Forest-in-Teesdale near Middleton-in-Teesdale.
 The weather was bad and the aircraft was flying low.
 The accident killed all three passengers and crew on board.